Visual Arts

 Advanced Art

-This course for dedicated visual art students with at least one Upper School visual arts class offers the opportunity to develop a personally meaningful body of work to be shown in a final exhibition with an accompanying publication.
-Working with the instructor, students construct a work plan allowing for exploration of their own interests and materials.
-Students develop project proposals and participate in regular group feedback sessions; some may choose to build a portfolio, construct a large work or installation, or explore one theme all year.
-Students deepen their skill sets and their artistic voice, with a focus on matching concepts with materials.
+This course is an opportunity for dedicated visual art students who have taken at least one US visual arts class and want to develop a personally meaningful body of work that will be shown in a final exhibition with an accompanying publication.
+Students will construct a work plan in tandem with the instructor that allows for exploration of their own interests and materials.
+Students will develop project proposals and participate in regular group feedback sessions.
+Students may choose to build a portfolio, explore large work or installation, or work with one theme all year.
+Students will deepen their skill sets and their artistic voice.
+A focus will be matching concepts to materials.
 Students will have an expansive sketchbook practice, researching work by professional artists for inspiration.
-Students are assigned individual studio workspaces in the Summit Building to allow for concentrated studio practice.
-These spaces are converted into show spaces at the end of the year for students to share their work in a final exhibition.
-Students also work on drafting artist statements and applying for ongoing arts opportunities outside of school.
-Admission to this course is through an application process that includes a portfolio review and submission of an artist's statement.
+Students will have individual studio workspaces in the Summit Building that allow for concentrated studio practice.
+These spaces will be converted into show spaces at the end of the year to share the work with the whole community in the final exhibition.
+We will work on Artist Statements and applications for ongoing arts opportunities outside of school.
+Note: Portfolio submission is required for selective admission, and applicant interviews will take place during the school’s audition period.
+Seniors Only.

 Intermediate Studio Art